IndexCoop/ITIPS/ITIPS/ITIP-004.md

 In order to comply with the Index community's requirement that fee arrangements be firewalled from any possibility of unilateral change we will need to:

-+ update the existing fee split contracts to restore the previous permissions settings
++ update the existing fee split contracts to restore `mutualUpgrade` permissions settings
 + make changes to the manager contract that allow the methodologist to intervene if the operator adds extensions that don't conform to the necessary fee permission requirements
 + ensure that any fees collected are controlled by correctly permissioned extension contracts

-Contracts of concern to implement the required changes include:
+Contracts affected by the required changes include:

 + [BaseManager][4]
 + [FeeSplitAdapter][6] (only used on FLI products atm)